-2019 Sustainable Agriculture Apprenticeship Program
+2020 Sustainable Agriculture Apprenticeship Program

-Location: CEFS’ Farming Systems Research, Dairy and Swine Units at Cherry Research Farm, Goldsboro, NC
+- Apprentice Location: CEFS’ Farming Systems Research, Dairy and Swine Units at Cherry Research Farm, Goldsboro, NC

 Overview of Research Experience:

-Apprentices will spend time at the Farming Systems Research Unit (FSRU), the Pasture Based Dairy Unit, and the Alternative Swine Unit assisting with research and daily management.
+Apprentices will spend time at the Farming Systems Research Unit (FSRU), the Pasture Based Dairy Unit, the Pasture-Based Dairy Unit, and the Alternative Swine Unit assisting with research and daily management.
 This is a unique project that offers a number of hands-on opportunities in various aspects of agricultural production and research.
 Examples of experiences include various crop planting, harvesting, experience with pasture based cattle systems, research evaluation and data collection, as well as operating farm equipment.

-Research assistant, research technician, farm manager assistant, a variety of higher education or graduate programs in related fields.
+Skills acquired with this apprenticeship will build a solid foundation for the following career paths: Research assistant, research technician, farm manager assistant, a variety of higher education or graduate programs in related fields.
 We have had many apprentices at the animal units go on to veterinary school.